-Tetanus, Diphtheria, Pertussis Vaccine
+Tetanus, Diphtheria, Pertussis (Tdap) Vaccine

 What is the Tdap vaccine?

-The Tdap vaccine protects against 3 diseases:
+The Tdap vaccine protects against:

-Possible reactions after the Tdap vaccine
+What are possible reactions after the Tdap vaccine?

-For any vaccine, there is an extremely rare possibility of a life-threatening reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue, lips or eyes.
-Call 9-1-1 or your local emergency number if these reactions occur.
-These reactions can be treated and occur in less than one in a million people who get the vaccine.
+It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
+If this happens after you leave the clinic, call 9-1-1 or the local emergency number.
+This reaction can be treated, and occurs in less than 1 in a million people who get the vaccine.

-Report all serious or unexpected reactions to your public health nurse or doctor.
+It is important to always report all serious or unexpected reactions to your health care provider.

 Who should not get the Tdap vaccine?